 Your gym may provide personal training services where you can be matched with a trainer that meets your goals and needs.
 In this case, you’ll be paying the gym a monthly or session fee rather than the trainer themselves.
 Gym training services are often more affordable than hiring an individual, but the trainers here likely have less experience and education than those who operate their own personal training business.

-Personal trainer costs per month are different everywhere you go.
-On average, you can expect to pay between $45 to $ 60 per hour for a gym resident trainer, or a bit more for an individual trainer to come to your home or gym.
+Personal trainer pricing structures are different everywhere you go.
+On average, you can expect to pay between $50 to $75 per hour for a gym resident trainer, or a bit more for an individual trainer to come to your home or gym.
 However, there are other factors at play that may affect your trainer’s rate, including:

-- Trainer experience and education.
+Trainer experience and education.
 Contrary to common belief, personal trainers aren’t just fitness fanatics.
-All reputable trainers receive certifications and some bachelor’s degrees in athletic coaching, physical therapy and rehabilitation, or sports medicine.
+All reputable trainers receive certifications, and some bachelor’s degrees in athletic coaching, physical therapy and rehabilitation, or sports medicine.
 You should always look for a trainer with a Cert III or IV in Fitness.
-If you are looking for more specialized services, finding a trainer with higher education is a wise investment.
+If you are looking for more specialised services, finding a trainer with higher education is a wise investment.

-- Group training.
-Many believe that hiring a personal trainer means you’re choosing one-on-one sessions with a coach.
+Group training.
+Many believe that a hiring a personal trainer means you’re choosing one-on-one sessions with a coach.
 However, many offer group sessions where you can meet with your friends and receive the same coaching for a reduced rate.
 This is a matter of personal preference.
-If you’re excited to work out with some friends or your family, group coaching may be a great option for you.
+If you’re excited to workout with some friends or your family, group coaching may be a great option for you.
 However, if you’re looking for more targeted results, private sessions may be your best option.

 Finding a trainer should be a very selective process.
-Working out isn’t necessarily everyone’s favorite activity, so you want to ensure you find someone with whom you’ll enjoy spending your time.
-Women may prefer a female personal trainer while athletes may also look for sports coaches.
-Whatever the case, you don’t want to dread your gym sessions before they even start!
+Working out isn’t necessarily everyone’s favourite activity, so you want to ensure you find someone who you’ll enjoy spending your time with.
+You don’t want to dread your gym sessions before they even start!
 Here is what you need to do to find a trainer that will work for you:

 When it comes to a service as personal as fitness training, choosing the cheapest options isn’t always the best idea.
 You don’t want an inexperienced coach working with you, especially if you’ve never hired a trainer before and don’t know what to expect.
 However, there are several ways in which you can reduce the overall costs of your personal training without settling for an inexperienced trainer.

-- Choose package deals.
 Again, this helps improve motivation as well as save money long-term.
 If you pay for four, ten, or 20 sessions at once, you’ll likely be able to save a little per session.
-Plus, when you pay for these upfronts you’re more likely to stick to a schedule and follow through than if you pay by the session.
+Plus, when you pay for these upfront you’re more likely to stick to a schedule and follow through than if you pay by the session.